 So, conversely, barring other complications, a couple should not marry if they are unable or not mature enough to set up a separate household.

-If they're not ready to be on their own, then they should put off marriage until the husband can support his wife (separately from his parents, or hers); barring other complications.
-Paul does say I Corinthians 7, that if you can't control yourself, it is better to marry than to burn.
+If they are not ready to be on their own, then they should put off marriage until the husband can support his wife (separately from his parents, or hers); barring other complications.
+Paul does say I Corinthians 7, that if you cannot control yourself, it is better to marry than to burn.
 But, that piece of advice has been abused, in times past, as well where people are unwilling to take control of themselves.

 So, this is a good piece of advice that I wanted to pass on before we go on to the real meat of this verse.

 Now after the man leaves his father and mother he is to be joined to his wife; this is the "cleave" part.
-We don't know what cleave means.
-It is one of those old or Middle English words that we don't use very often.
-I'm sure that if you picked up one of those books that define Old King James type words, this one is in it.
+We do not know what cleave means.
+It is one of those old or Middle English words that we do not use very often.
+I am sure that if you picked up one of those books that define Old King James type words, this one is in it.

 We use the word "cling," or "adhere," or the phrase "be joined to" as it is here in the New King James.
 It means "to be stuck like glue."

-Now in our house there is a table out in our living room where our kids do home-school.
-And we have four Windsor chairs that go around this table.
+In our house there is a table out in our living room where our kids do home-school.
+We have four Windsor chairs that go around this table.
 I believe our son Jared loved to rock on the back of this chair, and he rocked on the back of it so much that the back of the Windsor chair came off.
 Now we have a stool.

 But, it was interesting to me to see where the back of that chair broke.
 It broke above the glued joint.
 The glued joint remained connected (where the seat back met the seat of the chair); it stuck; it adhered.
 It clung to the seat of the chair, while the back broke off.

 I use this simple illustration to show you what means.
-When a man and his wife are joined together—are glued together—when they cling to one another, or cleave to one another—that joint should be stronger than anything else.
+When a man and his wife are joined together—are glued together, when they cling to one another, or cleave to one another—that joint should be stronger than anything else.
 If a break comes, one of them should break and not the joint.
 The joint is to be so strong that if trouble comes in the marriage, the union will survive.
 One or the other would be better off submitting rather than breaking off.
-That's what God intends with this idea of being joined one to another.
+That is what God intends with this idea of being joined one to another.

 Romans 7:1-3 Or do you not know, brethren (for I speak to those who know the law), that the law has dominion over a man as long as he lives?
 For the woman who has a husband is bound by the law to her husband as long as he lives.
 But if the husband dies, she is released from the law of her husband.
 So then if, while her husband lives, she marries another man, she will be called an adulteress; but if her husband dies, she is free from that law, so that she is no adulteress, though she has married another man.

 The law that Paul is speaking of here is not explicitly stated in the Old Testament.
 Did you know that?
 There is no law in the Old Testament that says a man and wife shall be married "until death do they part."
-As a matter of fact, those words aren't in the bible.
-Neither are the, "even as you both shall live" which are used in various wedding ceremonies.
-But, the principle is sure there.
-And, it is repeated right here.
+As a matter of fact, those words are not in the Bible.
+Neither are the, "even as long you both shall live" which are used in various wedding ceremonies.
+But, the principle is sure there and, it is repeated right here.